zorinn/tesla-math-project/README.md

 # tesla-math-project

-Code for GCIS 124 project
+Code for MATH 181 project